 Thinking of buying a home in the near future?
-A condo might be just what you’re looking for!
+This might be just what you’re looking for!
 However, condominiums aren’t for everyone.
-Condos are great for first-time buyers who need an affordable housing option.
+ACondos are great for first-time buyers who need an affordable housing option.
 They’re also suitable for empty-nesters who want a smaller attached home.
-If you are willing to put up with the restrictions of condo living as well as reap the economic benefits, then condo living might very well be for you.
+If you are willing to put up with the restrictions of condo living as well as reap the economic benefits, then living might very well be for you.

 What exactly do you own when you buy a condo?

-Before you buy a condo, it’s crucial to find out exactly what percentage of joint ownership you will have in the entire complex.
+Before you buy this, it’s crucial to find out exactly what percentage of joint ownership you will have in the entire complex.
 Condominiums use several different methods to establish these percentages.
 The easiest way is to give each owner an equal share of ownership in the entire development.

 - They cost less to maintain than detached homes.

-- Condos offer amenities that you wouldn’t get in a detached house
+- It offer amenities that you wouldn’t get in a detached house

 - They increase your buying power.